vdinojkumar/Rock_Paper_scissor/README.md

 # ROCK PAPPER SCISSOR

+Welcome to my project!
+[Check out the website](https://bucolic-beijinho-879289.netlify.app/) to see it in action

 Rock-paper-scissors is a simple hand game played between two participants, in this case, a user and a computer.
 Each player simultaneously forms one of three shapes with their hand: rock, paper, or scissors.
 The outcome is determined by the rules:

 - Rock crushes scissors (rock wins)